dankelley/ephemeris/README.md

 ## Overview

-The only function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (reference 1).
-This is still in development, and user feedback would be appreciated.
+The only function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (Reference 1).
+Some familiarity with that website will be of use to people trying to use this package.

 ## Installation